The Vanderbilt University Executive and Leadership Team

 What roles are included in The Vanderbilt University’s leadership team?

-The leadership team of The Vanderbilt University includes roles such as Vice Chancellor, Finance & Information Technology & Chief Financial Officer, President, President, President, President 'Dore for A Day.
+The leadership team of The Vanderbilt University includes roles such as Vice Chancellor, Finance & Information Technology & Chief Financial Officer, President, President, Co-Founder & Co-President, President.